Arifoods/.github/profile/README.md

 ## 🤝 Join Us

-At **Arifoods SA**, we’re expanding not only our food products but also our digital capabilities.
+At **ARI Foods SA**, we’re expanding not only our food products but also our digital capabilities.
 If you want to:

 - Help us improve internal tools